el-iso/Faraday-Software/Tutorials/Python_Developer_Tutorials/foundation/Telemetry-Parsing/Readme.md

-# Tutorial - Proxy Interaction Basics
+# Tutorial - Local Telemetry Parsing

 In this tutorial the three Telemetry packets available from Faraday are queried, parsed, and displayed.
-This makes use of the telemetry parsing tool module and more detailed information can be found in the telemetry application and packet definition documentation.

 ##Telemetry Packet Types